 The top picture was taken while visiting a charming place there called Gourdon.
 The bottom picture is in Lebanon.

-Blackeyed peas in tomato sauceJoumana Accad Mediterranean, Middle Eastern July 6, 2015 Main Dish, Salads, salad, legumes and beans, easytofix, blackeyedpeas, cookedsalad,
+Blackeyed peas in tomato sauceJoumana Accad Mediterranean, Middle Eastern July 6, 2015 Main Dish, Vegan, salad, legumes and beans, easytofix, blackeyedpeas, cookedsalad,

 Prep Time: 20 minutes